w3c/web-advertising/admetrics.md

 Metrics servers are defined by their domain origin, the user agent appending to it a fixed path `.well-known/admetrics` and a query string to convey the minimum level of event information required to increment the appropriate data count at the metrics server.

+Browser providers may choose to add a reference to a controlled or externally recognised metrics server to act as an overall check of the validity of the aggregated metrics.

 User agents ensure that the target URL is formed by limiting the entropy delivered within it, and that no cookie values or other user identifying information is sent,